The best French cuisine books

 Clifford A. Wright Author Of A Mediterranean Feast: The Story of the Birth of the Celebrated Cuisines of the Mediterranean from the Merchants of Venice to the Barbary Corsairs, with More than 500 Recipes

-From the list on provincial French cooking for home cooks.
+From my list on provincial French cooking for home cooks.

-Clifford A. Wright is a cook, food writer, and independent research scholar who won the James Beard Cookbook of the Year award and the James Beard Award for the Best Writing on Food in 2000 for A Mediterranean Feast.
-He is the author of 16 books, fourteen of which are cookbooks, as well as writing all the food entries for Columbia University's Encyclopedia of the Modern Middle East and the entry for tiramisu and other sweets in the Oxford Companion to Sweets.
+I am an independent research scholar, food writer, and cook who won the James Beard Cookbook of the Year award and the Beard Award for the Best Writing on Food in 2000 for A Mediterranean Feast.
+I have written 19 books, 17 of which are cookbooks, and two on politics and history.
+I wrote all the food entries for Columbia University's Encyclopedia of the Modern Middle East and the entry for tiramisu and other sweets in the Oxford Companion to Sweets.
+I have written articles on politics, military affairs, foreign policy, history, and botany.

 Clifford's book list on provincial French cooking for home cooks